-- Common Scams and Fraud from USA.gov provides a list of popular scams, how to spot them, and what to do if you think you have been a victim. - Privacy.
-Identity. and Online Security from the Federal Trade Commission gives information on ways to protect your information and your identity. - Warning Signs of Identity Theft from the Federal Trade Commission lists what to look for so you can spot identity theft early. - State Consumer Protection Offices from USA.gov offers a list of consumer protection agencies in each state.
+- Common Scams and Fraud from USA.gov provides a list of popular scams, how to spot them, and what to do if you think you have been a victim. - Privacy, Identity, and Online Security from the Federal Trade Commission gives information on ways to protect your information and your identity. - Warning Signs of Identity Theft from the Federal Trade Commission lists what to look so you can spot identity theft early. - Fraud of the Month from Consumer Jungle provides articles written for teens on the latest scams facing consumers. - State Consumer Protection Offices from USA.gov offers a list of consumer protection agencies in each state.